amoshong/CleaningData/Code Book.md

 tBodyGyroMean
 tBodyGyroJerkMean

+# Feature_mean_std.txt

-# Feature_mean_std.txt : :result of step2 of run_analysis.R.
+## File description: result of step2 of run_analysis.R.
 It contains columns of subject, activity code, activity labels and only the features on the mean and standard deviation from feature_all.txt.

 ## The first three column for Feature_all.txt and Feature_mean_std.txt are: